Submarine Cable Networks, dedicated to being the encyclopedia on global submarine cable systems.

 TRANSKZ is a terrestrial route linking Europe and Asia, and offers low latency and protected services between all major European markets to China and Hong Kong.

 TRANSKZ was launched in 2016 in partnership between RETN and Transtelecom JSC.

 Submarine cable systems connecting North America and South America

-Seabras-1 submarine cableis a new 10,500 km fiber optic cable that will provide the first direct route between São Paulo and New York (with landing station at 1400 Wall Church Rd, Wall Township, New Jersey).
+Seabras-1 submarine cable is a new, fully operational, 10,500 km fiber optic cable which provides the first direct route between São Paulo and New York (with landing station at 1400 Wall Church Rd, Wall Township, New Jersey).
 Branching units added to Seabras-1 include Virginia Beach, Miami, St. Croix, Fortaleza, Cape Town, Rio de Janeiro and Brazil South.
 Seabras-1 cable system consists of 6 fiber pairs, with a design capacity of 72 Tbps.
 All backhaul and metro fiber from its Praia Grande landing station into metro São Paulo is underground for improved quality of service.

 Seabras-1 delivers the lowest latency route between Nasdaq, 1400 Federal in Carteret, New Jersey and Brazil Stock Exchange, B3 in São Paulo, with an actual measured latency of 105.05ms RTD between the exchange data centers.

 Seabras-1 is a private cable constructed and operated by Seaborn Networks which will provide cross-connect access to all major carriers present in each of our locations.

 Seabras-1 has been ready for operation as of September 8th, 2017.